BN - WED - Income Continuation Insurance Missing/Incorrect ABBR Report

 1. Log into HRS.
 The Workflow Exception Dashboard queries will appear based on your current security and whether there is an error to fix.

 2. Click on the hyperlink for the UW_BN_ICI_ABBR query.

-9. On the Work Location Tab verify the employee's ICI eligibility date.
+9. On the Work Location Tab verify the employee's WRS eligibility date.
 In our example, the employee became eligible for WRS as of the Date of Hire.

 10. Click on the Compensation tab to obtain the employee's estimated annual salary which is the basis for the ICI ABBR for initial hires.
 In this case the salary needs to be rounded up to the next highest $1000.
 For an annual salary of $35, 360 the ABBR that should be entered into HRS is $36,000.
 (For an example of multiple jobs, Empl Rcd 0 salary of $14,300.00 and a Empl Rcd 1 salary of $14,500.00 are added together and rounded up to the nearest thousand to become $29,000.00.)

 12. Enter ICI in the Annual Benefit Base Rate Type field.
-The Effective Date used must be equal to or prior to the deduction effective date of their Income Continuation Insurance enrollment.
+The Effective Date used must be equal to WRS eligibility effective date.
 In our example, we are adding an ABBR Type of "ICI," an Effective Date of "9/8/2016" (which is the date of hire) and an ABBR amount of "36000".
 (Please note: do not use commas or decimal points when entering an ABBR.
 The system will add these for you when you save.)
 When all information has been added, click the Save button to save the record.

 13. To verify that you now have the correct ICI ABBR entered into the system, navigate back to Benefits > Employee/Dependent Information > Review ABBRs.
 Enter the employee's ID number in the Empl_ID field and click Search.
 You should see the ABBR listed with the correct Base Rate Type, Effective Date, and Amount.